Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 29.md

 - it didn't die until we used the church's holy water, despite stabbing it in the heart, cutting it's intestines, etc...
 The church wanted to ensure some form of loyalty...
 - So they had us swear an oath to the church and people of Luyarnha.
+- Ludwig didn't seem to suspect to much about taking the oath at the time.
+Quote "Oaths are just words you speak out loud and pretend to  care about."
 Ludwig told them we drink the blood of our enemies as a ritual of sorts...
 - This is totally how the paladins of the eldritch hunt contracted the scourge, isn't it?
 As part of their initiation ritual, they're made to drink blood due to Ludwig's edginess.